oigbokwe73/Cloud_Expertise_Solutions/README.md

      - Migrate data and configure integrations with other systems.
      - Train users on the new SaaS applications and ensure they meet business needs.

-Absolutely!
-Here's a detailed breakdown of the "Security and Compliance" phase for a Drive to Azure Cloud solution:

 ### Security and Compliance